Skip to main content

 • Connect with a mental health professional.

-Seek your child or youth’s help in finding professional support, if possible.
-Suggest resources and ask them what they feel would be most helpful for them.
-It is important to remember that having thoughts of suicide can be a common experience and that accessing support and building positive, life-affirming connections are important to help prevent thoughts from becoming actions.
+Seek your child’s help in finding professional support, if possible.
+Suggest a few different resources and ask them what they feel would be most helpful for them.
+It is important to remember that having thoughts of suicide is a common experience and that accessing support and building positive, life-affirming connections helps to prevent thoughts from becoming actions.

 Looking for more information on this topic?
 Connect with a family peer support worker at the Kelty Centre to discover additional resources, learn more about support and treatment options, or just to find a listening ear.